Infront Sports & Media: Services

-Infront Sports & Media has 1000 employees in 14 countries.
-Infront Sports & Media supports media rights distribution, marketing concepts and sponsorship sales for sporting events as well as media production (host broadcasting, post production and archive management).
+Infront Sports & Media has 1000 employees in 16 countries.
+Infront Sports & Media supports media and betting rights distribution, marketing concepts and sponsorship sales for sporting events as well as media production (host broadcasting, post production and archive management).
 Infront's subsidiary, Host Broadcast Services (HBS), manages television and radio signals for broadcasters at sports events such as the FIFA World Cup.
-Infront subsidiary, Omnigon helps sports and media companies, such as NASCAR, to develop mobile apps and websites.

-On 4 June 2018, Infront announced the acquisition of leading European obstacle course event organiser XLETIX GmbH in a move that extends its footprint in the growing personal and corporate fitness sector.

-In July 2018, Infront and FIDAL, the Italian Athletics Federation, announced a six-year partnership on Friday which will run until 2024.
-The agreement unveiled at a press conference in Rome, will see Infront and FIDAL collaborate at all levels of the federation's events and projects.

 Notable work

 Association football

 Infront has supported the FIFA World Cup since 2002.
-It distributes the Asian media rights and manages the host broadcast production.
-Infront also works with the German Football Association (DFB), the Italian Lega Serie A and the Indonesian, Indonesia Super League.
-In 2016 Infront with Omnigon collaborated on several projects including digital services to the Serie A and mobile app development for the German Football Association's DFB Cup.
+It provides advisory support for South and Southeastern Asian media rights and manages the host broadcast production.
+Infront also works with the German Football Association (DFB), Italy's Lega Serie A, the Premier League, Ligue 1, Bundesliga, Scottish Professional Football League and La Liga through its fully-owned subsidiary HBS.

 Infront's HBS subsidiary was awarded the Judge's award at the 2010 International Broadcasting Convention for its work helping FIFA broadcast the World Cup in stereoscopic 3D.

-In 2011, Transparency International asked Fifa to be more open about possible conflicts of interest, when it was discovered that the president of Infront was Philippe Blatter, nephew to the president of Fifa, Sepp Blatter.
-Fifa said Blatter was not involved in awarding the deal to Infront.
+In 2011, Transparency International asked FIFA to be more open about possible conflicts of interest, when it was discovered that the president of Infront was Philippe Blatter, nephew to the president of FIFA, Sepp Blatter.
+FIFA said Blatter was not involved in awarding the deal to Infront.

+Olympic Games

+The International Olympic Committee (IOC) awarded the broadcast rights in Sub-Saharan Africa to Infront for the 2014 Olympic Winter Games in Sochi, Russia, the 2016 Olympic Games in Rio de Janeiro, Brazil and the 2nd Summer Youth Olympic Games in 2014 in Nanjing, China.
+In 2019 this was extended to include the Olympic Games Tokyo 2020, the Olympic Winter Games Beijing 2022 and the Olympic Games Paris 2024, as well as the Youth Olympic Games Lausanne 2020 and Dakar 2022.

+In 2023 the IOC announced that Infront was awarded the exclusive broadcast rights in 22 countries in Central and South-East Asia for the 2026 Olympic Winter Games in Milano Cortina, the 2028 Olympic Games in Los Angeles, the 2030 Olympic Winter Games and the 2032 Olympic Games in Brisbane, Australia.

+The IOC also reached an agreement with Infront to manage the commercialisation of the IOC’s images archive in 2025.